 WRITTEN AUTHORIZATION REQUIRED TO HUNT SNOW GEESE.
 All persons hunting snow geese in this management area are required to obtain a written authorization and Harvest Report from WDFW (snow goose hunters in other parts of the state are exempt from this requirement).
-Hunters who held a 2005-06 authorization and returned the Harvest Report prior to the deadline will be mailed a 2006-07 authorization in early October.
-Hunters who did not possess a 2005-06 authorization must fill out an application (available at WDFW Olympia and regional offices).
-Application forms must be delivered to a Department office no later than September 25 or postmarked on or before September 25 in order for applicants to be mailed a 2006-07 authorization before the season starts.
-No applications will be accepted after October 31, 2006.
+Hunters who did not possess a 2006-07 authorization must submit an application from to WDFW (available at WDFW Olympia and regional offices).
 Immediately after taking a snow goose into possession, hunters must record in ink the information required on the Harvest Report.
 Return of the harvest report is mandatory.
-By February 15, 2007, hunters must return the harvest report to WDFW, or report harvest information on the department's Internet reporting system.
-Hunters failing to comply with reporting requirements will be ineligible to participate in the 2007-08 snow goose season.
+By February 15, 2008, hunters must return the harvest report to WDFW, or report harvest information on the department's Internet reporting system.
+Hunters failing to comply with reporting requirements will be ineligible to participate in the 2008-09 snow goose season.